-The flow at the South Australian border is approximately 7.5 GL/day and is expected to remain at that flow rate until next Friday, depending on river operations.
+The flow at the South Australian border is approximately 6.5 GL/day and is expected to reduce to approximately 6 GL/day by next Friday.

 The current flow at the South Australian border includes the full April Entitlement Flow (4.5 GL/day), along with water for the environment, interstate trade adjustments and adjustment for deferred entitlement flows, which are stored and accumulated for critical human water needs during dry periods.